Degussa Bank

-The Degussa Bank AG, based in Frankfurt, is a German universal bank.
+The Degussa Bank AG, based in Frankfurt, was a German universal bank.
 With a balance sheet total of €6.106 million in 2018, it has more than 250 branches in Germany, mainly in industrial, business and technology parks as well as at corporate locations.

 On April 30, 2024, it was announced that Oldenburgische Landesbank (OLB) had completed the acquisition of the Frankfurt-based financial institution.

 Business areas

 The bank operates in two business areas: retail banking and corporate banking.
 In the private customer business, the bank focuses specifically on the employees of the partner companies at corporate locations.

 In the corporate customer business, the bank specializes in a range of financial services for the management of partner companies.
 These include, among other things, services in the corporate credit card business as well as services in the employee stock ownership business.

 As a partner to the companies close to where the Degussa Bank maintains branches, the bank develops services for these companies, for example in the field of travel management.

 The bank is admitted to trading on the stock exchanges in Frankfurt am Main, Berlin, Munich and Stuttgart.